moby/moby/docs/project/set-up-dev-env.md

 1. Open a terminal.

-    Mac users, use `docker-machine status` to make sure your VM is running.
+    Mac users, use `docker-machine status your_vm_name` to make sure your VM is running.
 You may need to run `eval "$(docker-machine env your_vm_name)"` to initialize your shell environment.